-In order to isolate the impact of female leadership, we use a regression discontinuity design (RDD) and compare municipalities where a female candidate narrowly won against a male candidate in the 2016 election - the last one before the COVID-19 outbreak - to those where a male candidate narrowly won against a female candidate.
+In order to isolate the impact of female leadership, we use a regression discontinuity design (RDD) and compare municipalities where a female candidate narrowly won against a male candidate in 2016 - the last election before the COVID-19 outbreak - to those where a male candidate narrowly won against a female candidate.
 We can thus compare municipalities that are similar in every aspect but the gender of their mayor.
 To support our identification strategy, we show that municipalities are indeed balanced on a large set of sociodemographic and political characteristics at the threshold.
 We also explore the individual characteristics of the winner.
-Consistent with the presence of gender discrimination and with positive selection, female politicians tend to have more education on average.
-Other than this, closely-elected female and male mayors are similar in a wide range of observable attributes including incumbency status, age, race, occupation, and political orientation.
-Moreover, our results are robust to controlling for politicians' observable characteristics (including education), and, using a separate RDD, we show that education has no independent impact on our outcomes of interest.
-We are therefore confident that we can interpret our findings as driven by the mayor's gender.3 woman, they tend to be more skeptic about policy effectiveness.
+Closely-elected female and male mayors are similar in a wide range of observable attributes including incumbency status, age, race, occupation, and political orientation.
+One exception is educational attainment, which is, on average, higher for female mayors, consistent with the presence of gender discrimination and positive selection.
+We are, however, confident that our results are not driven by the independent effect of education or ability: our results are robust to controlling for politicians' observable characteristics (including education and experience), and, using a separate RDD, we show that education has no independent impact on our outcomes of interest.

-Our main outcome of interest is the number of COVID-19 deaths in the municipality.
+Our main outcome is the number of COVID-19 deaths in the municipality.
 Consistent with the model prediction, we find large but opposite effects at the beginning and at the end of the year.
-At the beginning of the first wave (April-May 2020), having a female mayor led to 0.50 more deaths per 10,000 inhabitants, an effect that corresponds to a fourfold increase compared to the average number of deaths in male-led municipalities at the threshold.
+At the beginning of the first wave (April-May 2020),3 having a female mayor woman, they tend to be more skeptic about policy effectiveness.

+3The COVID-19 pandemic hit Brazil relatively late compared to other large countries, and the vast majority led to 0.50 more deaths per 10,000 inhabitants, representing a fourfold increase compared to the average number of deaths in male-led municipalities at the threshold.
 Instead, at the end of the year (November-December 2020), female-led municipalities experienced one fewer death per 10,000 inhabitants, corresponding to a 41.6 percent decrease relative to male-led municipalities.
 Given that female- and male-led municipalities at the threshold differ only in the gender of their mayor, we interpret these results as reflecting differential responses to the crisis by female and male mayors over time.